SKhai77/weather-dashboard/README.md

 ## Description

 The purpose of this project is to build a weather dashboard that uses third-party server-side APIs to display today's weather forecast as well as the weather forecast for the next 5 days for each searched city.
-The application runs in the browser and features dynamically updated HTML and CSS.
+The application runs in the browser and features dynamically updated HTML, CSS, and JavaScript.

 ## Code Languages